jidongxiao/CSCI1200-DataStructures/hws/09_tiktok_trends/README.md

    - Poor variable names. (-1)
    - Contains useless comments like commented-out code, terminal commands, or silly notes. (-1)
  - DATA REPRESENTATION (6 pts)
-   - Uses data structures which have not been covered in this class. (-6)
-   - Does not use tree data structures to store the comments. (-6)
+   - Does not use std::priority_queue at all. (-6)
    - Member variables are public. (-2)
- - RECURSION (2 pts)
+ - Exceptions (2 pts)
-   - Does not use recursion at all. (-2)
+   - Does not use try-catch-throw anywhere in the code. (-2)
--->